Simponic/simponic/README.md

 Hi there!
 I am currently a part-time web developer at [Maiden Voyage](https://github.com/MaidenVoyageSoftware), vice president of the USU Free Software and Linux Club, and a full-time student at Utah State University.

-I love Linux and all things Free Software.
-Functional programming is my lifeblood, and I love learning obscure languages like Lisp.
+I love math, Linux, and all things Free Software.
+Functional programming is my lifeblood, and I love playing with obscure languages like languages like Lisp.

 Projects I've worked on: